The 4 Stages of SaaS Marketing Leadership: A Guide to Scaling Smarter

 But how can you know what strategy is best for your company?

-The answer to this question may seem obvious, but it has significant implications that are often overlooked by many SaaS companies.
+The answer to this question has significant implications that are often overlooked by many SaaS companies.
 Specifically, if you want to gain traction & grow in your market, you need to make sure that your GTM approach matches your market’s maturity.

 Below, I’ll outline how to identify the two main market maturity stages, their challenges and opportunities, and what your GTM strategy should be for each.
 With this information, you’ll have a great indication of how successful your current GTM approach will be and what levers to pull to improve your growth within your market.